Chlamydia

 What is chlamydia?

 Chlamydia affects men and women.
 It’s the most common STI in the UK, especially among sexually active women under 25.
-In every 100 sexually active young people, three to seven have chlamydia.
+In every 100 sexually active young people, 3 to 7 have chlamydia.

 In women, it can affect the area around the cervix (entrance to the womb) or the urethra (the tube between the bladder and the outside of the body).
 In men, it usually affects the urethra.
-In many cases, there are no symptoms — seven in 10 women and five in 10 men will not notice that they have it.
+In many cases, there are no symptoms — 7 in 10 women and 5 in 10 men will not notice that they have it.

 It’s easy to treat with antibiotics but can cause other health problems if it is not treated early on, including pelvic inflammatory disease, reactive arthritis and infertility.